Zero-0X/Challenge_1_Horiseon_webpage/README.md

 # Challenge_1_Horiseon_webpage

 # Description
-This landing page was created as the first assignment for the Rutgers coding bootcamp.
+This landing page was created as the first coding challenge during the Rutgers coding bootcamp.
 It contains linked HTML and CSS files that demonstrate basic understanding of front-end web development.

 # Installation
 N/A